 • Sweepstakes, contests, and other promotion providers

-Our clients benefit from the combined expertise of our talented Gaming and Hospitality attorneys.
+Our clients benefit from the combined experience of our talented gaming and hospitality attorneys.
 Our team includes transactional lawyers, litigators, compliance committee advisors, lobbyists, engineers, and specialists in gaming and technology, with decades of experience in the gaming and hospitality industry.